Quality Matters (QM) is an international organization that is recognized as a leader in quality assurance for online education

 - The Faculty Course Developer must complete the Review Outcome Response Form within two weeks of the end of review in the QM Course Review Management System .
 The form is located in the Review Actions section of My Open Reviews.

-- If course does not meet QM standards, Faculty Course Developer will make necessary amendments to meet QM standards.
+- If course does not meet QM standards, Faculty Course Developer will make necessary amendments to meet QM standards within 14 weeks of the date the review report is submitted.
 (An Instructional Designer may assist with changes.)
 These changes are submitted via the Course Review Management System amendment form.

 - At the completion of course review, course will meet QM standards and course developer will be notified.